Tall Timbers (film): Production

+Development

 Cinesound Productions had intended to make a film of the timber industry since its formation in 1932.
 In 1935 they announced they were going to make a big screen adaptation of the William Hatfield story Big Timber as their next film after Thoroughbred (1936), starring an imported Hollywood actor.
 However Cinesound made Orphans of the Wilderness and It Isn't Done instead.

 Eventually Hall decided not to adapt Hatfield's story, which the author later turned into a novel.
 He instead used an original story by Frank Hurley also set in the timber industry.
 This story was rewritten by Frank Harvey.
 Hall said the film: